If you read my last blog post (https://www.lauramuchmore.com/post/it-is-what-it-is) you would have seen the following:

 I’m not sure if the drop to the floor knocked him into rhythm or if the thump on the chest did it, but he “rose from the dead” and shocked me again!
 I was grateful but so very confused – what the hell just happened?

-The EMT that transported him came out after about 15 minutes and had a look on his face that told a very different story than what came out of his mouth.
-He had the look of someone who had to tell a family that “he didn’t make it”.
+The EMT who transported him came out after about 15 minutes and had a look on his face that told a very different story than what came out of his mouth.
+He looked like someone who had to tell a family, “He didn’t make it.”
 I know that look.
 I’ve been that person.
 I’ve had to give that news to more family members than I can count.
 He told us that he was being stabilized and we could go back and see him.
-I yelled at him and said “You need to work on what your face is saying!
+I yelled at him and said, “You need to work on what your face is saying!
 I was scared to death!”

 SIZE DOESN’T NECESSARILY MATTER

 He looked just fine, yet 20 minutes prior, he was dead on the floor of a restaurant.
 The entire thing was surreal.
 It still is.
-A doctor starts asking me a ton of questions: “Does he have kidney disease?
+A doctor started asking me a ton of questions: “Does he have kidney disease?
 What exactly happened?
 What meds is he on?
 Did he have any symptoms before this happened?”

 Wait, what?
 Kidney disease?